episerver/Research.CMP.CMS.Workflows/README.md

 - The editor in CMP can create a task that will be be managed in CMS
 - When an external workflow step is triggered it is reflected under "Tasks" in the CMS
 - The CMS user can update the status of the task in the CMP
+- With this integration one CMP instance can connect to multiple instances of CMS

 ## Configuration